Simula Research Laboratory / Center for Resilient Networks and Applications / NorNet

 πŸ“š Text-Block

-Text-Block is a flexible tool for automated editing operations of text blocks in files or streams:
+Text-Block is a flexible tool for automated editing operations of text blocks in files or streams.
+This allows for automated, non-interactive editing of specific sections of a file using begin and end tags or line numbers:

 The blocks to be modified can be selected by begin/end tags, or line numbers.
 The static pages of this website are generated by using Text-Block to insert contents like publications and project lists, add new software releases, etc.